pythonuser200/Convolutional_Selective_Autoencoder/README.md

 * number_of_epochs is the variable number of runs of the training required e.g. 10, 50, 100, etc.

 ## Training a model
+* Function lets you train a new model
 ```
 gpu0 python CSAE.py Train_model train_number threshold_val number_of_epochs
 ```

 ## Validate trained model
+* Function lets you validate an existing model, visulalizes the weights and biases and the error plots
 ```
 gpu0 python CSAE.py Validate_model train_number threshold_val number_of_epochs
 ```

 ## Model inference
+* Function lets you Test on unseen samples related to model training.
 ```
 gpu0 python CSAE.py Test_model train_number threshold_val number_of_epochs
 ```